 Wow!
-I get the garbage out of my life and He can use me!
+I get the garbage out of my life with a Junk Removal and He can use me!

 Russ talked about being willing and ready to do that, so let’s dream a little.
 How can I be “useful to the master”?
 Let’s suppose I do what Russ says, what can I do that He can use?

 Imagine this: You are sitting around the table with all the people who have influenced your life.
 Name them off, one by one.
 They are the people you think about when you need to do something and wonder how they would do it.
 And, when you do something dumb, they are the ones you wish you could talk with.
 You know who they are… fill in the seats around your table.
 This should include 7 – 10 people.